 I admire your intelligence.
 You are smart and wise.
 I know you gave up your dreams of being a pharmacist when I came along.
 I can't imagine all the dreams you actually gave up just for me and because of me, but I am glad you are my mom.
 I always remember you reading.
 And thinking.
 I could never pull the wool over your eyes.
 You said it's because I'm a terrible liar, but I think the truth is you're a lot smarter and more cunning than I am.
 You figure things out long before I do.
 When I come up with the next crazy idea, you always laugh and encourage me to give it a try.
 You remind me that my head is in the clouds, and to keep my feet on the ground, but you always encourage me to follow my dreams.

 I believe in myself because of who you are.
-I see all the things you've gone through in your life, and I realize that you have done so much.
-And it inspires me to be better, to try harder and to make you proud.
-Always in the back of my mind is the thought that I want to make you proud, mom.
+I see all the things you've gone through in your life and I realize that you have done so much.
+It inspires me to be better, to try harder, and to make you proud.
+Always in the back of my mind is the thought that I want to make you proud, Mom.
 Everything I do, I think of you, and I hope that you will be proud of me.

 There have been many difficult and painful moments, not only for me but for you, over the last fifty years.
 Through it all, you have always been there.
 You are the one person who has always been in my life, every day since I was born.

 I can't imagine how terribly I treated you when I was young and how smug I was when I became a mom.
 I can't apologize enough for thinking that I could do life better than you.
 Lots of experience has shown me that, just like I do now, you've always done the best you knew how.

 Read More From Holidappy

 You didn't set out to make life hard.
 You intended to be the best mom and best person you could, given the circumstances you faced at the time.
 If you had asked when I was growing up, I would have emphatically responded that you were absolutely trying to ruin my life.
 I believed then that you deliberately tried to do things to make me miserable.